btaba/blog/_posts/2020-01-10-mle-interview-study-guide.md

 About this time last year, I was studying for Machine Learning Engineer (MLE) interviews for large tech companies.
 I received offers from Google, Facebook, Magic Leap, Twitter, Airbnb, Etsy, and Wework.
 I got rejections after 3 onsites (Stripe, Two Sigma, and a startup) and several other phone screens (Pinterest, NVIDIA, OpenAI, MIRI, etc).

-Looking back, I don't recommend, nor do I think it is worth, applying to a majority of these large tech companies (ask me about this in private).
+Looking back, I don't think it is necessarily worth applying to so many large tech companies (ask me about this in private).
 Nevertheless, I wanted to post a blueprint for how to do it...for posterity.

 If you want to cut to the chase, here are the most important links in this article: